ChrisAndreotti/poc-react-hooks/README.md

 This is a simple project for exploring [React Hooks](https://reactjs.org/docs/hooks-intro.html) and working with state when building pure functional components in React.
-The application simply renders a "Posts" button and a "Todos" button.
-When clicked, each button makes a separate GET request to retrieve a list from the public [JSONPlaceholder API](http://jsonplaceholder.typicode.com) and displays the results.
+The application renders a "Posts" button and a "Todos" button.
+When clicked, each button makes a GET request to retrieve a list from the public [JSONPlaceholder API](http://jsonplaceholder.typicode.com) and display the results.

 The application demonstrates the following key areas of technical interest:
 * How to access state and lifecycle methods in a functional component